Roger-Franco/projetos/booking/install.md

 10: Installing React App;
 11: Node MongoDB How to get Count of Documents;
 12: How to Fetch Data using a Custom Hook;
+13: React Fetch Data from Node Express API;

 <!-- ================= -->

-01:39:00 React Fetch Data from Node Express API 01:51:21 React Search using a Backend API
+01:51:21 React Search using a Backend API
 01:58:43 Reach Fetch using URL Location
 02:02:46 How to Use React Context API